 An obvious downside of secured loans is that if you fail to repay the loan, you could end up losing your collateral.
 If you put your car up as collateral, for example, the lender can sell it to pay off your debt should you default on your loan.

 You Might Still Have To Repay Any Shortfall Even After Losing Your Collateral

-As mentioned earlier on, if the value of your collateral still isn’t enough to cover your debt, you’re obligated to pay back whatever is remaining.
-This means you’ll not only lose your collateral, you also won’t be able to escape your debt just yet.
+As mentioned earlier on, if the value of your collateral is still not enough to cover your debt, you’re obligated to pay back whatever is remaining.
+This means you’ll not only lose your collateral, you also won’t be able to pay off your debt just yet.

 Unsecured Personal Loans